BAD MEDICINE/HNRC 4013H-002

 Hippocrates (460-370 BC) divided the art of medicine into three factors — the disease, the patient and the physician.
-Patients, literally the ones who "suffer," gave themselves up to the physician’s knowledge and skill for ministration.
+Patients, literally the ones who "suffer," gave themselves up to the physician’s knowledge, skill and craft.
 Yet in these early days, there was precious little that the physician could do besides follow the Hippocratic dictum to “first do no harm.”
 Even in that, they often failed.
 Bleedings, blisterings, cauterizations and poisonings came part and parcel with the knowledge and skill of the physicians.
 Healing was often accidental, if it occurred at all.
 Still, having the ability merely to name the dread disease from which a ruler or loved one suffered, physicians gained power.

 Entering the modern era of nation states, liberal politics, enlightenment philosophies and capitalist economies, this power came not just from their guidance in the face of disease and death.
 Increasingly, European rulers saw the wealth of their nations as measured by having people to serve soberly, healthfully and quiescently in militaries and factories.
 Medical authorities became tools of the state in this quest for power, and helped bolster an entire bureaucratic structure that used medicine to control people who might threaten white patriarchal authority.
 Science was employed to define behaviors and peoples as unhealthy even when there was little medical evidence to justify these views.
 Then, through a web of state-backed and culturally-supported authorities, physicians pushed for these vectors of invented disease – be they hysterics and neurasthenics or imbeciles and morons – to be cured, quelled or eliminated.